boldbi/bold-bi-docs/docs/site-administration/notification-settings.md

 Notifications can be set up by the `System Administrator` in the notification settings page and by users on the user profile page.

-> **NOTE:** This settings option is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.

 ## Site notifications settings

 Admin can manage application notification preferences by enabling or disabling email and system notifications in site notification settings.